guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/confluent-ksql-server/README.md

 **Step 3: (patch for volumes)**

-- Update the file 03-patch-confluent-ksql-server.yml and 04-patch-confluent-ksql-server.yml to match the name of your statefulSet deployment:
+- Update the file 03-patch-confluent-ksql-server.yml and 04-patch-confluent-ksql-server.yml to match the name of your deployment:

 ```
 kubectl -n kafka get deployment